Baylor 79, Kansas State 72

 Bears' 12th-year head coach one of 15 semifinalists

-Check out the photo gallery from the Baylor men's basketball game against Arkansas State.
+Check out the photo gallery from the men's basketball game against Oklahoma State.

 On Aug.
 22, 2003, Scott Drew assumed Baylor's head coaching position and took over one of college basketball's most daunting rebuilding projects ever.
 Eleven years later, he became the program's all-time wins leader.